numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Alternatives:**

-1. Consider an scheme where common DTypes are defined in terms of safe casting.
+1. Consider a scheme where common DTypes are defined in terms of safe casting.
 We would somehow impose a total order on DTypes and return the the first type that both can cast to safely.
 Even if we could devise the ordering, the approach is fatally flawed: A newly added DType can